 Opinions are likely to remain divided as to whether or not to remove wolf teeth in horses as a matter of course, so you would be best advised to take the recommendations you are given for your own horse from your BAEDT-registered equine dental technician or vet.

-What are wolf teeth in horses?
+What are wolf teeth?

 Wolf teeth are small and sit immediately in front of the horse’s first upper cheek teeth.
 Sometimes, but rarely, they sit in front of the first lower cheek teeth.

 They come in many shapes and sizes.
-Not all horses will have wolf teeth, much like not all people will have wisdom teeth.
+Not all horses will have wolf teeth — much like not all people will have wisdom teeth.

-Many young horses are found to have wolf teeth when they first have a bit put in their mouth.
+“Many young horses are found to have wolf teeth when they first have a bit put in their mouth, but actually most will have erupted by the time they are six to 12 months of age,” says BAEDT-registered equine dental technician Gemma Lilly.

-However, most will have erupted by the time the horse is around 12 months of age.
-Wolf teeth may even shed along with the first cheek tooth cap at around two-and-a-half years of age.
+“The horse may even shed their wolf teeth along with the first cheek tooth cap at around two-and-a-half years of age.”

 Why do horses have them?

 Millions of years ago, wolf teeth in horses were similar in size to the rest of the molars and they were used for grinding and chewing food.
+Back then, though, horses were forest-dwelling busy eaters, with the cheek teeth being small and narrow — more like those of goats and sheep.

 There were seven functional cheek teeth in each ‘arcade’ of teeth, compared to six in today’s horses.
 As equines have evolved, wolf teeth in horses haven’t and they have no function now.